nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 In this post, I'll explain how to build an unopionated, production ready API which isn't coupled with complex frameworks or requiring understanding of the Java enterprise ecosystem.
-We'll cover how to automate testing, formatting, code analysis, and vulnerability checks with [Gradle](https://gradle.org/) commands.
+We'll cover how to do automate testing, formatting, code analysis, and vulnerability checks with [Gradle](https://gradle.org/) commands.

 The API starter [code is on GitHub](https://github.com/nikolayg/java-api-starter) and in the rest of this post we'll break it down.